 Justice Department to ask Supreme Court to intervene in abortion pill ruling

-Washington — The Justice Department said Thursday that it plans to ask the Supreme Court to put on hold an appeals court decision that preserved access to the abortion pill while rolling back a number of moves by the Food and Drug Administration (FDA) that expanded availability of the drug.
+Washington — The Justice Department said Thursday that it plans to ask the Supreme Court to wade into a legal battle involving the abortion pill, hours after an appeals court issued a decision that preserved access to the drug but blocked a number of moves by the Food and Drug Administration (FDA) that expanded its availability.

 "The Justice Department strongly disagrees with the Fifth Circuit's decision in Alliance for Hippocratic Medicine v.
 FDA to deny in part our request for a stay pending appeal," Attorney General Merrick Garland said in a statement.
 "We will be seeking emergency relief from the Supreme Court to defend the FDA's scientific judgment and protect Americans' access to safe and effective reproductive care."

 The U.S. Court of Appeals for the 5th Circuit late Wednesday halted a lower court judge's decision that blocked the FDA's 2000 approval of the abortion pill mifepristone.
-But it left in place part of the judge's order that put on hold changes made by the FDA beginning in 2016, which eased the rules for prescribing and dispensing mifepristone.
+But it left in place part of the order from U.S. District Judge Matthew Kacsmaryk that blocked changes made by the FDA beginning in 2016, tightening rules surrounding the most common method of terminating an early pregnancy.

-Those actions by the FDA extended the time during a pregnancy when the drug can be used from seven weeks to 10 weeks and allowed it to be dispensed by mail.
+The changes made by the FDA regarding mifepristone included increasing the limit for the drug's use from seven weeks to 10 weeks of pregnancy, reducing the number of required in-person clinic visits and broadening the set of health care providers allowed to prescribe the drug.

+The FDA also approved a generic version of mifepristone in 2019 and lifted a requirement that the pills be dispensed in-person in 2021, which allowed the drug to be prescribed by a provider during telemedicine appointments and sent by mail.

 for more features.